-Database corruption is one of the most frustrating situations one can handle, be it database administrator or database user.
+Database corruption is one of the most frustrating situations for any individual, be it database administrator or database user.
 And the only challenge for SQL Server users is to repair SQL database.
-SQL database contains highly precious data and information.
+SQL Server database contains highly precious data and information.
 But any sort of corruption may put your data at high risk.
-Just like any other computer file, SQL database file is also prone to corruption.
-And due to this, you may lose your data.In this blog post, we’ll learn how to handle corruption in SQL Server database by using SQL Server Management Studio.
+Just like any other file, SQL database file is also prone to corruption.
+And due to this, you may lose your data.In this blog post, we’ll learn how to handle corruption in SQL Server database by using MS SQL Server Management Studio.
 Also, we’ll talk about professional software utility to repair SQL database.
 Before we can look forward to any of these solutions, let’s first talk about SQL database and why corruption takes place.

 In Microsoft SQL Server, the database files are saved with MDF file extension.
-An MDF file stores a large amount of data and information in the form of tables and other file objects, such as: views, stored procedures, triggers, indexes, keys, constraints, rules and many more.
-If a database file is in invalid state, you would have no problem regarding its accessibility.
-But if your file is invalid due to corruption, it becomes inaccessible, i.e. you can’t open it anyhow by any chance until unless you repair SQL database.
+An MDF file stores a large amount of data and information in the form of tables and other file objects, such as views, stored procedures, triggers, indexes, keys, constraints, rules, etc. If a database is in an invalid state, you would have no problem regarding its accessibility.
+But if your file is invalid due to corruption, it becomes inaccessible, i.e. you can’t open it by any chance until unless you repair SQL database.

 Reasons for Database Corruption

-One of the most common reasons behind database corruption is collision with any third-party driver.
+One of the most common reasons behind database corruption is a collision with any 3rd party driver.
 MS SQL Server tool may collide with any other installed software and may harm the SQL Server database files.
 Other than this, virus attack or bug infection can also corrupt the files.
-A hardware fault in your system or a crash in your hard disk drive (HDD) may cause the database files to become corrupt.
+A hardware fault in your system or a crash in your hard disk drive (HDD) may cause corruption in database files.
 Or, sometimes human errors may also play an important role in corruption.
 A few of database users store their files in a compressed volume or folder for having more disk space.
 This may cause corruption in the database files and make them inaccessible or unsuitable.
 So it should be avoided to store SQL Server database files in compressed volumes or folders.

 How to Repair SQL Database?